pantor/ruckig/README.md

 double duration; // Duration of the trajectory [s] bool new_calculation; // Whether a new calactuion was performed in the last cycle double calculation_duration; // Duration of the calculation in the last cycle [µs]

+std::array<double, DOFs> independent_min_durations; // [s]
 ```
+Moreover, a range of additional parameter about the duration of the trajectory are included.

 ## Tests